floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

   calls instead of being baked into render-pass objects) - e.g. pretty much a copy of the Metal render pass model.
 This is a perfect match for sokol-gfx sg_begin_pass()/sg_end_pass()
+- `EXT_descriptor_buffer` - this is a controversial choice, but it's a perfect match for the sokol-gfx resource binding model and I really did not want to deal with the traditional rigid Vulkan descriptor API (which is an overengineered boondoggle if I've ever seen one).
+This is also the main reason on why Android had to be left out for now, and apparently descriptor buffers are also a poor match for NVIDIA GPUs.
+The plan here is to wait until Khronos completes work on a descriptor pool replacement which AFAIK will be a mix of descriptor buffers and D3D12-style descriptor heaps and then port the `EXT_descriptor_buffer` code over to that new resource binding API.
 - 'synchronization2' (not a drastic change from the original barrier model, I'm just listing it here for completeness)
-- `EXT_descriptor_buffer` - this is a controversial choice, but it's a perfect match for the sokol-gfx binding model and I really did not want to deal with the traditional Vulkan descriptor API (which is an overengineered boondoggle if I've ever seen one).
-This is also the main reason on why Android had to be left out for now, and apparently descriptor buffers are also a poor match for NVIDIA GPUs.
-The plan here is to wait until Khronos completes work on a descriptor pool replacement which AFAIK is a mix of descriptor buffers and D3D12-style descriptor heaps and then port the `EXT_descriptor_buffer` code over to that new resource binding API.

 Also to get that out of the way: I still don't think that Vulkan is a well-designed 3D-API, it doesn't feel like a 'designed' API at all, but rather like